-Monaco may not amount to much as a thoroughbred race track.
-Yet it has achieved one thing.
+Monaco may not amount to much as a thoroughbred race track; it has nevertheless achieved one thing.
 Bestowing several of its corners with French names that can also be pronounced as English names.
-Although the results are sometimes… a tad peculiar.
+Although the results are sometimes a tad… peculiar.

 Barely has a lap started as already it winds around Sainte Dévote.
 Or Stained Devotion, as BBC reporters insist on calling it.

 “Oh good heavens, there go Villanouve and Pairooooni through Stained Devotion side-by-side.”

 It’s as fitting as it can be, really.
 Devotion has grown very scarce around Monaco ever since Charles Honoré Grimaldi, also known as Carlo III de Monaco, had to sell Menton and Roquebrune to France.
 Back in 1861 that had been.
 It reduced the surface of the Principality by about eighty percent.
 Carlo did luckily have the good sense to not spend all of the proceeds on Parisian nights and the floozies wafting through them.
 But used the best part of it to build the Monte Carlo casino.
 The profits of which where subsequently invested in infrastructure such as posh hotels and restaurants, paving the way for Monaco to become the jet set favorite it is today.
 Since those days, everything at Monaco has been somewhat stained by an unquenchable thirst for money.

 Out of Stained Devotion, the cars storm up the hill towards Massenet.
 Pronounced by the average anglophone visitor as Mazed Maid.
 And let’s be honest, it is not that uncommon to end up dazed and confused by wealth’s opulent presence at Monaco.